 In our source protection region, no Issues have been identified in our local science-based assessment reports regarding the quality of the sources of municipal drinking water.

 9. Science-based Assessment Reports: Work Plans

-No work plans were required to be implemented for our assessment reports.
+No work plans related to water budget, GUDI or ICA were required to be implemented for our assessment report(s).

 10. More from the Watershed